kevinccawley/phorest-techtest--KevinCawley/README.md

 I'll be looking into my access to ETL tools I've used in previous positions to see if I'm able to put together a workflow.

+# Update

+I can access n8n, so will be putting together a sample workflow for automating the process of picking up the data and querying it.

 # Problem Description

 *Comb as You Are* have decided to ditch their old salon software provider